Meet Meaningful Use Measures with PCC

 PCC’s Current Certification Statuses for MU and PCMH

+PCC EHR is 2015E Cures Update-certified and is listed on the Certified Health Product List (CHPL) maintained by the Office of the National Coordinator for Health Information Technology (ONC).
 Please contact PCC Support if you’d like an update or for help understanding and attesting for the EHR Medicaid Incentive program or PCMH programs in your state.
-PCC Support and our Pediatric Solutions team can show you what you need to apply and help you evaluate your options.
+A member of our team can show you what you need to apply and help you evaluate your options.

 Things to Consider Before You Begin